uidaholib/spec-docs/content/practices-procedures/accession-processing.md

 1. If items cannot be accessioned immediately upon receipt, place items on shelving in intake area, as space allows, along with the completed Deed of Gift.
 2. Add an *accession* record to [ArchivesSpace (AS)](https://uidaho.libraryhost.com/admin) that includes donor and collection information, an accession number, and a preliminary inventory.
 3. Rehouse the materials if appropriate to condense for space saving or material stability.
-4. Assess how important the materials are to departmental priorities and make a note in the *Processing Prioritization List* (found in SharePoint).
+4. Assess how important the materials are to departmental priorities and make a note in the *[Prioritization Rating List](https://vandalsuidaho.sharepoint.com/:x:/r/sites/Storage-Library/Documents/spec/Departmental%20Projects/Processing%20Priorities%20Project/Prioritization%20Rating%20List%20-%20updated%20copy.xlsx?d=wb86306cdf2435792ab6e50c79276a8e2&csf=1&web=1&e=n20NdU)* (found in SharePoint).
 5. Find a temporary shelf location and note that in the AS accession record.
 6. Print **Accession Report** from AS and place in appropriate accession binder along with the Deed of Gift and/or any relevant communications.
 7. Work with department Head to ensure that a *thank-you* note is sent to the donor, when applicable (found in SharePoint).